Our aims in teaching Mathematics are that all children will:

 The daily mathematics lesson often includes: ·

-concrete, pictorial and abstract methods used to develop children's skills
+concrete, pictorial and abstract methods to develop children's skills

 At North Bradley CE Primary School, we value breath of understanding over rapid acceleration into the following year group’s objectives.
 We ensure that children have a secure and deep understanding of mathematics.
 Each maths objective is broken down into small steps which gradually develops children's understanding.
 Teachers ensure children understand each step before moving onto the next.
+The large majority of our pupils progress through the curriculum content at the same pace.
+Differentiation is achieved by emphasising deep knowledge and through individual support with pre-teaching and rapid intervention.
+Teachers use precise questioning in class to test conceptual and procedural knowledge, and assess pupils regularly to identify those requiring immediate intervention so that all pupils keep up.
 Those children who grasp the concepts more quickly are given opportunities to deepen their knowledge and improve their reasoning skills.

 Fluency in mental methods (a rapid recall of number facts such as number bonds and multiplication facts) is essential for successful progression through the National Curriculum expectations and is practised daily.
-Children in year one and two practice their number bonds daily.
+Children in year one and two practice their number bonds daily through a number fact teaching programme called ‘Number Sense’.
+This develops a deep understanding of number and number relationships, and fluency in addition and subtraction facts.
 Children in year three and four practise their multiplication facts daily in preparation for the multiplication tables check.
-Children in Year 5 and 6 develop their number sense.
-The stages of mental maths skills, through which all children should move, are written in our mathematics passports which the majority of the children in the school progress through, building on their mental arithmetic skills year on year.
+Children in Year 5 and 6 develop their arithmetic skills.